phact/dsefs-demo/docsrc/content/Scripts/puts.md

 DSEFS implements the hadoop API's to allow for simple puts and gets to and from the distributed file system.

+The demo is scripted for you in the ./dsefs-put-demo executable file.
+The demo script logs you into DSEFS, creates a "test" directory in DSEFS and puts a file (iris.csv) from the current OS local directory into DSEFS.
+From there it gets the same file out of DSEFS into the local OS directory naming it foo.csv.
+After the put and the get then the script logs you out of DSEFS.

 ### GIF

 Enjoy this animated gif of the functionality in the demo: